geudde/attic-chest/pages/03.season-2/12.meeting-24/11.love-fit/docs.md

 Concording sentiments I see
 As kindling into ecstasy!
 They mount and how sublime they fly,
-And in Collision seem to die,
+And in collision seem to die,
 Yet how they mount and fly again
-Above the reach of vulgar Ken
+Above the reach of vulgar ken
 Commingling in ideal bliss —
-Ye Gods!
+Ye gods!
 What mummery is this?
 What mean these whimpering, whining sighs?
 These brain-silk oaths, these timid lies?
 Ah!
-Where had Common Sense been gadding?
+Where had common sense been gadding?
 Sure my poor brains are gone a-Madding!
-Ah, Reason art thou vanish’d quite?
+Ah, reason art thou vanish’d quite?
 In pity to a happless wight,
 Shine out and dispossess my brain,
-And give me Common Sense again,
+And give me common sense again,
-Oh!
-Come, this mystery reveal
+Oh! come, this mystery reveal
 Give me again to see and feel,
 To hear and argue, and advise,
 With hands and ears, & mind and eyes.

-Ah!
-Now again gay crowds arise,
+Ah! now again gay crowds arise,
 Once more the dancers meet my eyes,
-The Music’s sound salutes my ear,
+The music’s sound salutes my ear,
 And other people I can hear,
 And other people I can see,
 And since I’m not alone with thee,
 I’ll answer when they speak to me.

-For this, Oh Reason to thy praise,
+For this, oh Reason to thy praise,
 Ten thousand billet-doux shall blaze,
 Oh take thy station in my brain
-Lest Common Sense be lost again.
+Lest common sense be lost again.
-And as for Love, that moonstruck Madness
+And as for love, that moonstruck madness
-That pining, moping, puling Sadness,
+That pining, moping, puling sadness,
-Away! with Love’s deluding fits,
+Away! with love’s deluding fits,
-Since Lovers needs must lose their wits.
+Since lovers needs must lose their wits.